blurSong/Morax/README.md

 ## Morax means the mixing of CMOS and RRAM.

 Use Morax to simulate OS-A or Systolic accelerators?
-Set nvTCNum = 0 in config.py
+Set NVTCNum = 0 in config.py